slorber/gatsby-plugin-react-native-web/README.md

 Create an example page like [this one](./recipePage.js) in your `./pages` folder, or try importing React-Native / Expo components into an existing one.

+---

 # Demo

 The `examples` folder have runnable Gatsby site demos.
 They are also hosted:

-- [My website](https://sebastienlorber.com): an [open-source](https://github.com/slorber/sebastienlorber.com) Gatsby blog.
+- [sebastienlorber.com](https://sebastienlorber.com): an [open-source](https://github.com/slorber/sebastienlorber.com) Gatsby/Novela blog.
 All MDX embedded components are using React-Native ([example](https://sebastienlorber.com/using-expo-in-gatsby)).
 - [Todos example](https://gatsby-rnw-todos.netlify.com): a "todo backoffice" built with Gatsby + RNW + Apollo + TS + react-native-paper: I like fancy stacks.

 # Example usage